Two Lenses: Control or Empowerment

 Being human, we’re always viewing the world from a particular and limited perspective.
 Depending upon the lens we use, we’ll see things in different ways.
-(The story of the blind men and the elephant is a magnificent way to teach this point about perspective.
-According to the researcher at Sloww, the parable dates back to Buddhist, Hindu, and Jain writings with the Buddhist text Udana 6.4 containing one of the earliest versions of the story.)
+The story of the blind men and the elephant is an excellent way to understand and teach this vital truth about perspective.
+(According to the researcher at Sloww, the parable dates back to Buddhist, Hindu, and Jain writings with the Buddhist text Udana 6.4 containing one of the earliest versions of the story.)

 When we consider all the many possible perspectives that lead to how people make decisions, one way to view them is to see them as falling into two general categories: coming from an angle of control or of empowerment.